ZeroDrift810/NELBOT/README.md

 10. run the command, if you see `uploaded :)` then you are all set! if it fails, well contact me I will see what goes wrong :)

 ## Commands

+`/league_export` - messages the URL to type in the Madden exporter

 `/import_league schedules teams` - imports the league into the bot.
 This only has to be done once per season!
 If you do it multiple times nothing bad happens tho! so if you want to update every playoff week that is okay